element-hq/element-android/docs/_developer_onboarding.md

 All the dependencies are declared in `build.gradle` files.
 But some versions are declared in [this dedicated file](../dependencies.gradle).

 When adding a new dependency, you will have to update the file [dependencies_groups.gradle](../dependencies_groups.gradle) to allow the dependency to be downloaded from the artifact repository.
-Sometimes subdependencies need to be added too, until the project can compile.
+Sometimes sub-dependencies need to be added too, until the project can compile.

 [Dependabot](https://github.com/dependabot) is set up on the project.
 This tool will automatically create Pull Request to upgrade our dependencies one by one. dependencies_group, gradle files, Dependabot, etc.